 - Active treatment with high-dose corticosteroids or other drugs that may suppress the immune response

 This 3rd dose should be a Pfizer COVID-19 vaccine.
 Talk to your doctor about the need to get an additional dose of COVID-19 vaccine.
 Ask about the best timing based on your current treatment plan.
 This is especially important if you are about to start or restart immunosuppressive treatment.

-You are eligible for a Pfizer booster dose at least 6 months after receiving the additional Pfizer dose.
+If you are age 12 or older, you should get a Pfizer booster dose at least 5 months after receiving the additional Pfizer dose.

 The Pfizer COVID-19 vaccine is the only vaccine authorized as and additional dose or booster for people who did not receive an FDA authorized/approved COVID-19 vaccine series.
 Make sure to find a location that offers the Pfizer COVID-19 vaccine.